ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-32.md

 revisionTracker.update();
 // Save all unsaved changes as a new revision: revisionTracker.saveRevision( { name: 'My revision' } );
-// After some time new changes can be added as unsaved changes or as a new revision: revisionTracker.update();
+// After some time, new changes can be added as unsaved changes or as a new revision: revisionTracker.update();
 revisionTracker.saveRevision( { name: 'Another revision' } );
 ```

-Those methods may have been used in your autosave integration.
+These methods may have been used in your autosave integration.
 Please refer to the documentation to see updated {@link features/revision-history-integration#autosave-integration autosave integration examples}.

-## Bump of minimal version of `Node.js` to 14.x

-[`Node.js` 12 ends its long-term support in April 2022](https://nodejs.org/en/about/releases/).
-Because of that, starting from v32.0.0, the minimal version of `Node.js` required by CKEditor 5 will be 14.

-## The `ListStyle` plugin is now obsolete

-Due to the introduction of the new {@link features/lists#list-properties list properties}, the `ListStyle` plugin used so far became obsolete as it was replaced by the {@link module:list/listproperties~ListProperties `ListProperties`} plugin.
-Please refer to the {@link features/lists#installation installation guide} for details on how to handle the upgrade.